 - The colors for this Sunday are Purple or Blue

-- 9 am Mass with meditation based on the lighting of the fourth candle.
+- 9 am.
+Mass with meditation based on the lighting of the fourth candle.

-- Greening of the Church
+- Greening of the church after the service.

 - December 25, Christmas Day

-- No in-person service (at this point)
+- No in-person service

 For more information on Christmas services, visit this page.